Matewan, West Virginia: History

 "Mate Creek Post Office" was established on February 18, 1875.
 Early postmasters included Joseph Murphy (February 18, 1875) and Elias Hatfield (January 13, 1882).
 The latter was a brother to William Anderson "Devil Anse" Hatfield, father to future West Virginia governor Henry Drury Hatfield, and participant in the Hatfield-McCoy Feud.

 By 1885, Mate Creek PO was discontinued and replaced by "Sidney Post Office".
 Elliot Rutherford, a Logan County sheriff, was postmaster beginning on September 3, 1885.

 In 1890, Erskine Hazard, a civil engineer from the Norfolk and Western Railway, laid out the town and drafted the first map of the community.
-On January 13, 1893, Sidney was renamed Matewan.
 The town was named after Matteawan (now called Beacon), a town in Dutchess County, Upstate New York.
 Local residents, however, changed the spelling and pronunciation.
 Early postmasters for Matewan included Elliot Rutherford (January 13, 1893), George R. Buskirk (May 1, 1894), George Bonzo (May 17, 1897), Mary White (December 23, 1904), A.L.
 Hatfield (January 26, 1915), Emma Chafin (August 2, 1921), Mary White (November 17, 1921), and Neville L. Chancey (June 20, 1930).

-Attempts to unionize by coal miners in 1920 led to the Battle of Matewan between miners and Baldwin–Felts detectives, which was the inspiration for the 1987 movie Matewan.
+Attempts to unionize by coal miners in 1920 led to the Battle of Matewan between miners and Baldwin-Felts detectives, which was the inspiration for the 1987 movie Matewan.
 The town's history is on display at the Matewan Depot, which includes a small museum.
 The West Virginia Mine Wars Museum, housed in a building owned by the United Mine Workers of America, provides history for the mine wars.